cats-oss/grpc-swift-client/README.md

 #### Dependency

-It is possible to monitor all requests by injecting it when creating `Session`.
+It is possible to monitor all requests.
 Processing can be interrupted as necessary.

 ```swift
 func intercept(metadata: Metadata) throws -> Metadata